JDBetteridge/hpc_symposium_2019/readme.md

 ## Efficient solvers for semi-implicit hybridised DG methods in fluid dynamics
 #### Presented by: Jack Betteridge, Dept of Mathematical Sciences
-#### Co-authors:Thomas Gibson, Ivan Graham, Lawrence Mitchell, EikeMüller
+#### Co-authors: Thomas Gibson, Ivan Graham, Lawrence Mitchell, Eike Müller

 For problems in Numerical Weather Prediction (NWP), time to solution is a critical factor.
 Semi-implicit time-stepping methods can speed up geophysical fluid dynamics simulations by taking larger time-steps than explicit methods.